open/close all folders

 - The Napoleon: Boo-Boo is the smallest, youngest, and most aggressive of the group.

-- Only Known by Their Nickname: Unlike his brothers (whose real names are Ronald and Marcus), Boo-Boo's name is unknown.
-Winston reveals his first name in episode 2.
+- Only Known by Their Nickname: Unlike his brothers (whose real names are Ronald and Marcus), Boo-Boo's name is unknown in Part 1.
+Part 2 reveals that it's Miles.

 Marcus "Dizzee/Rumi 411" Kipling